meowwwls/words-of-tori-amos-bot/README.md

 ## Deploying to AWS Lambda Using Serverless and Running Routinely

 **Run:**

 `sls deploy`

-Using _CloudWatch Event_ trigger in the AWS Lambda Function config, the bot should Tweet a random lyric every 15 hours (or however long I choose).
+Using a _CloudWatch Event_ trigger in the AWS Lambda Function config, the bot should Tweet a random lyric every 15 hours (or however long I choose).